camunda-consulting/camunda-demo-starter/README.md

 # Camunda Demo Starter

-The purpose of this project is to have a starter for PoC and other less structured engagements.
-This enables the consultant to easily discuss and demonstrate common concepts and patterns without customizing the application.
-Additionally it can be used as a starter project in many cases.
+The purpose of this project is to have a starter for a custom demo.
+This enables a developer to quickly spin up a partially customized demo or go deeper and create highly customized demo.
+Additionally it provides a framework that maintains best practices for development and architecture and demonstrates common concepts and patterns.

+## Project Goals

+- Support quick startup of OOTB components for advanced demo of custom BPMN
+- Maintain development and architecture best practices for reference
+- Support development modes for each project for quick modification
+- Support integration with common technologies K8s, Kafka, SMTP, LDAP …
+- Support adding new components in a structured and flexible pattern

 ## Quick Start

 Follow the steps below to use Docker Compose to quickly start a fully functioning Camunda environment (either version 7 or version 8).

-* Create a new directory named `camunda-demo`
+- Create a new directory named `camunda-demo`

   ```bash
   mkdir camunda-demo